 - You must submit a portfolio.
 Portfolios should include both fashion artwork and actual garments from Fashion Art and Apparel classes.
 Further instructions will be specified once the online application is submitted.

+Students are generally expected to arrive the day before orientation begins.
 Please note that field trip dates are yet to be confirmed.
 A finalized schedule will be posted when it becomes available.

 You will be required to apply for a Study Visa for the duration of your stay in Italy.
 You should carefully review the Study Visa requirements.
 Supporting documentation will be provided after approval.